MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-subscriptions-licenses-trials.md

 For more information, see [Licensing Power BI Report Server](../report-server/get-started.md#licensing-power-bi-report-server).

 > [!IMPORTANT]
-> We strongly recommend that you consult your volume license agreement and speak with your Microsoft account representative for specific details.
+> We strongly recommend that you refer to your volume license agreement and speak with your Microsoft account representative for specific details.
 For example, the Report Server licensing agreement includes limits related to the number of cores on the target machine.

 ### Step 3: Update capacity licenses